elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/optional-chaining.md

 :::note

-If, it is not optional it can result in false scenario that goes unchecked.
-This could result in coding errors that become silenced and become more difficult to debug.
+If it is not optional, it can result in a false scenario that goes unchecked.
+This behavior could result in silent coding errors and become more challenging to debug.

 :::